 The highlight of my racing career would have to be having my two boys at the track with me.
 My most successful and enjoyable on track weekend has been the 2018 VRG event at Watkins Glen, racing with the FFCS.
 In a field of 40+ cars, I managed 2 wins (including the feature race), and 5 top 5 finishes out of 6 races.

 At the ripe age of 5, Ayden has already immersed himself into the racing community.
 Whenever we arrive at the track, he is always the first person people say hi to.
-Already haven made trips to CTMP, Shannonville, and Watkins Glen, Ayden is always excited to be at the track watching the racing, and always the first one back at the car in the paddock to help out.
+Having already made trips to CTMP, Shannonville, and Watkins Glen, Ayden is always excited to be at the track watching the racing, and always the first one back at the car in the paddock to help out.

 Perhaps a future racer in his own right?